thadguidry/respec/pre-and-code-elements.md

 - JavaScript
 - JSON
 - XML

+An advanced syntax highlighter for [WebIDL](webidl-shorthands) is also available out of the box.

 To highlight code in other languages you need to define a function that loads a highlighter.js package for the language you want, and to request the language be loaded as a respec `preProcess` option: